georgeben/Golden-ink-API/README.md

 6. Run `sails lift`⚡️🚢

 ### Contributing
 Contributions are welcome.
+Been busy with other things lately, so there's a little unfinished part.
 You can add a new feature, find a bug, etc. Just do whatever you want with it, as long as you learn something.

 ### Author
 George Benjamin